-ANNUAL GENERAL MEETING to be held at 10 a.m. on Thursday, 6 May 2020 at the Accra Resolutions from the Board For Against International Conference Centre.
+Re esolutions from the Board For Against

 1. To receive the 2019 Accounts.

-I/We being a member(s) of CalBank Limited hereby appoint To re-elect Ms. Rosalind Kainyah as a director of the Bank.
-To re-elect Mr. Kofi Osafo-Maafo as a director of the Bank.
-4. To re-elect Nana Otuo Acheampong as a director of the Bank. or failing him/her the Chairman of the Meeting as 5.
-To re-elect Mr. Kweku Baa Korsah as a director of the Bank. my/our Proxy to vote for me/us 6.
-To declare a dividend and on my/our behalf at the Annual General Meeting of the company to be held on 6 May 2020.
+2. To re-elect Ms. Rosalind Kainyah as a

+director of the Bank.

+З. To re-elect Mr. Kofi Osafo-Maafo as a director

+of the Bank.

+4. To re-elect Nana Otuo Acheampong as a director

+of the Bank.

+5. To re-elect Mr. Kweku Baa Korsah as a director

+of the Bank.

+6. To declare a dividend

 7. To approve directors' remuneration.

+8. To authorise the Directors to fix the fees of the

+external auditor.

-8. To authorise the Directors to fix the fees of the external auditor.
-Signed this 2020 9.
-To approve the Purchase of Shares of the Bank Please indicate with an 'X' in the appropriate box how y to be cast on the resolutions set out above.
-Unless other proxy will vote or abstain from voting at his discretion. - Shareholder's Signature
+9. To approve the Purchase of Shares of the Bank

+to Please indicate with an 'X' in the appropriate box how you wish your votes to be cast on the resolutions set out above.
+Unless otherwise instructed the proxy will vote or abstain from voting at his discretion.

+Shareholder's Signature